getappmap/appmap-js/packages/scanner/doc/rules/deserializationOfUntrustedData.md

 that executes code shortly after deserialization.

 ### Resolution

+If you can guarantee that you are using unsafe deserialization in a safe way, but it's not possible to obtain the raw data from a function labeled `sanitize`, you can wrap the deserialization in a function labeled `deserialize.safe`.

 If you need to deserialize untrusted data, JSON is often a good choice as it is only capable of returning ‘primitive’ types such as strings, arrays, hashes, numbers and nil.
 If you need to